By Jimmy Warden

 From this list, then we can think about the areas that others might feel we’re doing well with.
 These areas can be the starting points for where your Imposter Syndrome is coming from.
 Next, think about what we want to improve first, and what are some small steps that we can take to start closing the gap of competence and confidence.
 From here, we can take the appropriate measures.

 If it’s skills we’re lacking, along with confidence, then it is a matter of trying to improve our skills, so that we can improve our confidence.
 If it’s merely a confidence issue, we need to practice acceptance.
 We need to learn how to accept compliments, as well as accept that doing our best is indeed our best, until that bar gets raised.
-Whatever the issue or issues are, it is important to use the proper tools.
+Whatever the issue or issues are, it is important to use the proper tools of reflection and introspection.

 As we begin to implement the appropriate tactics, we need to not only gather, but accept the data that disproves our inadequacies.
 Often times, the data has been there previously, but we haven’t quite been aware of it, due to being blinded by data that confirms our inadequacies.